lingtalfi/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Controller/Generated/Base/RealGenController/processForm.md

-RealGenController::processForm — and returns a chloroform instance.
+RealGenController::processForm — Applies a standard routine to the form identified by the given realformIdentifier, and returns a chloroform instance.